The Charterhouse of Parma: Synopsis

 Count Mosca, committed to installing Fabrice as the Vicar General, persuades Gina and Fabrice that Fabrice voluntarily return to be acquitted.
-Instead of going to the town jail, Fabrice voluntarily returns to the Farnese Tower to be close to Clelia.
-Seeking revenge, General Conti attempts to poison Fabrice, but Clelia keeps him from eating the poisoned food.
+Instead of going to the town jail, Fabrice voluntarily returns to the Farnese Tower to be close to Clélia.
+Seeking revenge, General Conti attempts to poison Fabrice, but Clélia keeps him from eating the poisoned food.
 A distraught Gina seeks the Prince's intervention to have him transferred, and he agrees to do so on the condition she gives herself to him.
 Gina so promises in duress.
 After three months, the Prince proposes marriage to Gina but is rejected.
 Gina submits to his physical demands and leaves immediately afterward.
 Gina never returns but marries Count Mosca.
-Clélia marries the wealthy Marchese her father has chosen for her, and Clelia and Fabrice live unhappily.
+Clélia marries the wealthy Marchese her father has chosen for her, and Clélia and Fabrice live unhappily.

 Once acquitted, Fabrice assumes his duties as the Vicar General in the Catholic Church, and his sermons become the talk of the town.
 The only reason he gives these sermons, Fabrice says, is in the hope that Clélia will come to one, allowing him to see her and speak to her.
 After fourteen months of suffering for both, she agrees to meet with him every night, on the condition that it is in darkness, lest she break her vow to the Madonna to never see him again and they both be punished for her sin.
 A year later she bears Fabrice's child.
 When the boy is two years old, Fabrice insists that he should take care of him in the future, because he is feeling lonely and worries that his own child will not love him.
 The plan he and Clélia devise is to fake the child's illness and death and then establish him secretly in a large house nearby, where Fabrice and Clélia can come to see him every day.
 After several months the child actually does die, and Clélia dies a few months after that.
 After her death, Fabrice retires to the titular Charterhouse of Parma (a Carthusian monastery), where he spends less than a year before he also dies.
 Gina, the Countess Mosca, who had always loved Fabrice, dies a short time after that.
 The novel ends with the epithet "To the Happy Few."